Good Shepherd Entertainment

 Good Shepherd Entertainment (formerly Gambitious Digital Entertainment) is a Dutch video game publisher based in Amsterdam.
 The company was founded in 2011 and opened its equity crowdfunding platform in September 2012.
 Gambitious' publishing label was opened in 2014, offering publishing services.
-In August 2017, Gambitious Digital Entertainment was rebranded Good Shepherd Entertainment whereas they ceased their crowdfunding activities and fully transitioned into being a publisher.
+In August 2017, Gambitious Digital Entertainment was rebranded Good Shepherd Entertainment whereas it ceased its crowdfunding activities and fully transitioned into being a publisher.
 Having been a consultant to the company prior, Brian Grigsby now became the CEO of the company.